ECAConcordia/ecaconcordia.ca/iron-ring.md

-If you are an Engineering student at Concordia University completing ALL your classes in Winter 2016, you are eligible to attend the Iron Ring Ceremony taking place in March 2016.
-(If you have remaining classes to complete in Summer 2016, you are NOT eligible to attend the March 2016 ceremony)
+If you are an Engineering student at Concordia University completing ALL your classes in Winter 2017, you are eligible to attend the Iron Ring Ceremony taking place in April 2017.

 In order to register for the Iron Ring Ceremony, please come to the ECA office (H-838) with the following information:
 - Name